Urgh, we all know (and dread) the zap that static electricity causes.

 One of the best ways I have personally found to discharge static in an outfit is to ‘ground’.
 Have you heard of it?
 Grounding (or earthing) is basically getting your bare feet on, well, the ground or earth.
 So simple, and it offers a crazy number of health benefits too.
 Alexx Stuart taught me all about it – you can read more here.

 Think about how we tend to live these days… We’re typically in rubber/plastic-soled shoes when outdoors, or we’re inside houses and buildings; we’re in contact with earth less than ever before in history.
 So when static is an issue, it needs help to go away: when you’re getting ready to go out, and static rears its ugly head, get outside and place your bare feet (hands work too) onto the earth.
 It’s worked for me; hopefully, you find success in this little trick too!

 Here are some other tips and tricks to try:

-Tip 1 – add a few drops of essential oils to your fabric softener
+Tip 1 – Use vinegar as a fabric softener

 Author, Advocate & Founder

 Krissy wants to see a world where people make conscious, educated decisions that honour both humans and habitat.
 With a background in education and health promotion, she devotes her time to passionately increase awareness on common and avoidable toxins, in everyday items like washing powder and deodorant, and to educate individuals on how they can easily reduce their daily exposure, through simple and realistic do-it-yourself ideas and recipes.